Responding to Reports of Sexual Misconduct

 Additionally, individuals can call Praesidium’s Helpline to discuss suspicious or inappropriate behaviors between adults and students or suspected abuse (adult-to-student or student-to-student).
 This helpline is available 24 hours a day, 7 days a week at 866.607.SAFE (7233).
 Calling this helpline does not relieve an individual’s mandated child abuse reporting obligation to state authorities.
-Praesidium is an independent risk-management company hired by Key School to support its employees.
+Praesidium is a national firm specializing in the prevention of child sexual abuse and employee misconduct training hired by Key School to support its employees.

 With regard to interactions with students, expectations of professional behavior by faculty and staff are explicit.
 Romantic, sexual or other inappropriate interactions between Key School employees and students are strictly prohibited, even if consensual.
 Any violation of this prohibition by a Key School employee will be considered gross misconduct and will result in immediate termination.

-Key uses a comprehensive background check system that reviews both state and federal databases to ensure that, at the time of hire, new employees have no criminal history.
-This system also notifies us of any criminal activity and/or behavior of current employees that warranted a response by local law enforcement agencies.
+Key uses a comprehensive background check system to ensure that, at the time of hire, new employees have no criminal history.
+This includes an FBI national background check and a State of Maryland background check, which includes automatic notification regarding any criminal activity and/or behavior of current employees that warranted a response by local law enforcement agencies.

 Key implements an array of ongoing professional development training for all employees, most recently in October 2017 with Praesidium Incorporated, a national firm specializing in employee sexual misconduct training for schools, camps and faith-based organizations nationwide.
 As new faculty and staff join the School, each completes prescribed Praesidium Incorporated training as part of their orientation to Key.